Cane rat meat 'sold to public' in Ridley Road Market

 "You've got to wonder about the contamination level of this meat that anyone's bringing into their kitchens."

-Hackney Council said it had only received one complaint of illegal meat being sold since 2009 which was not proven.'There will be trouble'
+Hackney Council said it had only received one complaint of illegal meat being sold since 2009 which was not proven.

 The practice of creating "smokies" is outlawed under UK and European food laws amid fears about public safety and animal welfare.